Here is the short list:

 The 4:3 aspect ratio was originally left over from the film days, and now has been put to good use by VFX-heavy feature films.
 Anamorphic lenses don't actually need the full width of the 4:3 image; they squeeze the 2.39:1 image by a factor of 2, and the resulting area used on the sensor has a 1.195:1 aspect ratio, which is roughly 1.2:1, which is 6:5.
 When shooting with anamorphic lenses in 4:3 sensor mode, you always have to crop the extra area to the left and right of the image in post, an extra processing step that is avoided by shooting in 6:5.

 In the ALEXA XT cameras with SUP 11 we have introduced this mode, however, there it was still called '4:3 Cropped', but that is the same thing as the ALEXA SXT 6:5 sensor mode.

-To find out which lenses will work in the Open Gate sensor mode, you can use the ARRI Lens Illumination Guide.
+To find out which lenses will work in the Open Gate sensor mode, you can use the ARRI Frame Line and Lens Illumination Tool.

 Every lens is brighter in the center than in the corners: that is called the lens illumination.
 To get a feeling for how lenses perform in Open Gate, you first choose a sensor mode and what framelines you want to check out.
 Then you choose a lens model, focal length, iris and focus setting, which are all parameters that affect lens illumination.
 The resulting image will show how the illumination falls off towards the corners and if you get vignetting.
 We have most ARRI lenses in there already, but the guys are still shooting, so we will add more lenses as time goes by.
 You can see the result right there on the screen or save the images as a JPEG file.